-nb&a group is very proud to support a number of charities and not for profit organisations, together with a children's charity operating overseas.
+nb&a group is very proud to support a number of charities and not for profit organisations.
 We wish them all the very best in their endeavours.

 A not-for-profit volunteer based organisation, DEBRA Australia Ltd relies on donations and grants to enable them to provide quality support and medical care, drive effective development of treatments and search for a cure for Epidermolysis Bullosa (EB), a rare and debilitating skin disease.
 Known as 'butterfly kids', children suffering from EB have extremely delicate skin, said to resemble the delicate wings of a butterfly, and are in constant pain.
 We support DEBRA Australia Ltd in their endeavour to raise awareness and much needed funds to allow their fabulous work to continue.